milwad-dev/laravel-validate/docs/1.x/valid-cart-number-iran.md

 ## ValidCartNumberIran

-If you may to validation cart iran number, you can use `ValidCartNumberIran` rule:
+If you want to validate cart iran number, you can use `ValidCartNumberIran` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidCartNumberIran;